Josh-Medina/Active-Directory-Homelab-Projects/Azure AD Projects/Azure Part 2/README.md

    - Logged into the PC as the new user via RDP
    - Confirmed access to the shared folder and created a test text file

+## Conclusion
+This concludes the second part of the Azure Active Directory project.
+In the next part, I will utilize Powershell to create more accounts and configure the server with DHCP.